Runtime

 Global Events

-You can register a global event handler on a runtime builder using the with_global_event_handler
+To register a global event handler on a runtime builder use the with_global_event_handler

 The arguments are of types Event